Shamima Shaikh 1960-1998

 She was also a member of the National Executive Committee of the Muslim Youth Movement, and chair of the Muslim Community Broadcasting Trust.
 She also spent time visiting Muslim women in impoverished townships, talking with them about Islam, women’s lives, and women’s rights.

-She campaigned for Muslim women’s right to access to their own places of worship, calling for equivalent access to mosques as men – an irony in a country deep in debate about the prejudice and separatism.
+She campaigned for Muslim women’s right to access to their own places of worship, calling for equivalent access to mosques as men – an irony in a country deep in debate about Apartheid.
 In 1994, she led a rebellion of Muslim women at the 23rd Street Mosque in Fietas.
 She and other women had been offering Ramadan prayers upstairs in the mosque, but on the 27th day of Ramadan – the holy night of Laylat al-Qadr – they found that their space had been commandeered by men, and that they had been relegated to a tent outside the mosque.
 The women reclaimed their space and Shamima recited the taraweeh prayer herself.

 Her main mission was campaigning for Muslim women’s rights within their own community.
 The new South African constitution granted legitimacy to Muslim marriages, which while welcome to the Muslim community, raised the issue of patriarchal interpretations of shari’a which would disadvantage women.
 She refused to accept any reliance on male interpretations of Islam, or men speaking on women’s behalf.
 She focussed upon finding support for feminist ideals in Islamic texts and history instead.